nyurik/bindgen_helpers/README.md

 Utilities to rename, change case, and fix Rust code generated from the C headers using [bindgen](https://rust-lang.github.io/rust-bindgen/).
 `Renamer` implements a bindgen callback trait, and currently handles struct/enum/typedef type renames with a `string->string` hashmap.
-Additionally, it can rename the enum variant names by removing prefix / suffix, and change identifier case to `PascalCase` to be consistent with the Rust canonical style.
+Additionally, it can rename the enum variant names by removing regex matches, and change identifier case to `PascalCase` to be consistent with the Rust canonical style.

 ## Usage